The standard definition of a children’s home is;

 A Compass Children’s Home is exactly that; a home.

-Our Ofsted rated “Good” & “Outstanding” homes put emphasis on individual-ised care, at Compass we do not subscribe to a single theoretical or therapeutic model, but looks instead at each child and their needs.
+Our Ofsted rated homes put emphasis on individualised care.
+We don’t subscribe to a single theoretical or therapeutic model, but look instead at each child and their needs.
 We look at it as if a child or young person may come to us with an empty tool box, and we provide them the tools they will need for everyday life.

 We are dedicated to safeguarding and place the safety and security of the children and young people at the centre of all that we do.